dortania/dortania.github.io/topbar/a-about.markdown

 # Installation Guides

 Now that you know your hardware is supported, it's time to finally proceed to setting up macOS.
-Currently we have two main guides available for help with this journey:
+Here's a guide available for help with this journey:

 * [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)
-  * Primary OpenCore guide, supports both laptops and desktops
+  * OpenCore guide, supports both laptops and desktops

 # Extras